coderakbar/demo.repo/readme.md

-This is the first major project I'd be working on in SOE,JNU
+This is the first major project I'd be working on in SOE,JNU!